b4ljk/vault/Ideas.md

 3. URGENT
 4. duolingo like coz most educational stuff are boring as heck
 ### AI assessment
-1. assess user firstly, mostly our ai is gonna be focused on
+1. assess user firstly, mostly our ai is gonna be focused on parents
+2.